bcroke19/MASH-Peformance-Analytics/README.md

 Name: CODPercentageDifference, dtype: float64
 ```

 Results: On average, athletes tended to have a sprint time on their left side that was 2% greater than the spring on their right side.
-Using boostrapping, are the distributions of these sprint times between left and right sides similar, and if so, how significant is 2% difference in sprint times?
+Using bootstrapping, are the distributions of these sprint times between left and right sides similar, and if so, how significant is 2% difference in sprint times?

 ### Performing Bootstrapping